bennycheung/bennycheung.github.io/_posts/2023-12-10-exploring-llms-on-universal-intelligence.md

 This involves making informed decisions about the allocation and utilization of limited assets to achieve specific goals efficiently and effectively.
 Intelligent systems, whether biological or artificial, must often operate within constraints - be it energy, time, materials, or computational power.
 This ability is not just about conserving resources but also about maximizing their potential impact, a crucial aspect of both human and artificial intelligence.

 For instance, when an LLM processes a complex sentence, it must understand the context, maintain the flow of the conversation, and generate a relevant response.
 This requires a delicate balance of using enough resources to perform these tasks effectively, but not so much that it becomes inefficient.
-Another example is in training LLMs, where resource management involves using datasets and computational power effectively to train the model without overfitting or underfitting.
+In the context of training LLMs, resource management involves effectively utilizing datasets and computational power.
+Adequate computational resources are critical for processing extensive datasets and experimenting with various model architectures.
+However, it is essential to note that avoiding overfitting or underfitting in these models primarily hinges on the quality and diversity of the training data, as well as the appropriate complexity of the model and the implementation of effective regularization techniques.

 ### The Sparseness of Unique Ideas